stackhero-io/mysqlGettingStarted/README.md

 Note: this example uses the new xdevapi library which uses the X protocol.

 It can work only with the official MySQL and not with MariaDB.
+A MariaDB version is available on this repository: [https://github.com/stackhero-io/mariadbGettingStarted](https://github.com/stackhero-io/mariadbGettingStarted).

 ## How to use